grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "How shallow?
 I'd prefer to keep her as deep as possible."

-"I believe the _Gnat's_ maximum depth was around 30 meters --- according to Shakes' estimate that was unchallenged by anything like an engineering background."
+"I believe the _Gnat's_ maximum depth was around thirty meters --- according to Shakes' estimate, which was unchallenged by anything like an engineering background."

-"Can we do it with the _Prospect_ at 20 meters?" she asked.
+"Can we do it with the _Prospect_ at twenty meters?" she asked.

 "I suspect so, that's about how deep we had it at the depot."
 Hemi thumbed the mic on the ship-to-ship.
-"Captain Shakes, what if we make the _Prospect's_ keel 20 meters down.
+"Captain Shakes, what if we make the _Prospect's_ keel twenty meters down.
 Can you do the mating at that depth?"

-"Surely," Shakes voice crackled in reply, "But remember that while the _Gnat_ is attached, you can _not_ go any fucking deeper.
+"Surely," Shakes voice crackled in reply.
+"But remember that while the _Gnat_ is attached, you can _not_ go any fucking deeper.
 Beyond 30 meters or so and you'll crush the _Gnat_ and, you know, probably flood the fuckin' _Prospect_ as well --- not that I'll be giving two shits about your ugly barge after you beer-canned my baby."

-"I got you Captain Shakes.
-20 meters maximum depth it is."
+"I got you, Captain Shakes.
+Twenty meters maximum depth it is."

 [//]: # (### Shakes back on board; explanation of his escape from the depot; his modifications to make the _Gnat_ louder; his introduction of Herschel the pigeon.)

 They carried out the maneuver without incident.
 Shakes brought the _Gnat_ up under the _Prospect_ and connected to the mating collar.
 When he popped the hatch, Chips was there waiting for him, just like last time.

-"Ah fuck-ya Captain Shakes.
+"Ah, fuck-ya, Captain Shakes.
 At least I didn't have to weld your fuckin' boat back together to get ya on board this fuckin' time."

 "Good to see you again too, Chips.
 I'll have you know my boat has been adjusted and tuned to an absolute precision-meister's peak of fuckin' performance.
 The _Gnat_ is now faster, more maneuverable, and louder than any other boat of its size and displacement."

-"Ah, yer the first fucker I've ever fucking met who is proud to have a loud fucking submarine Captain Shakes."
+"Ah, yer the first fucker I've ever fucking met who is proud to have a loud fucking submarine, Captain Shakes."

 They made their way up to the galley, where Chips parted with Shakes to continue working on the efficiencies of her own engines in the engine room.
 Shakes poured some stale coffee from the pot into a mug and sat down.

 Hemi and Percy joined Shakes in the galley as soon as they had the _Prospect_ settled back on course, leaving Gregory and Bastian at the controls.
 The boat would spend the remaining hours of daylight running underwater.
 Hemi did not neglect to warn Gregory to keep a close eye on the depth and ballast control panel and not let the boat dive any deeper than they already were while the _Gnat_ was attached.

-"So Captain Shakes," said Percy, settling next to him with her own stale cup of coffee, "you made it out of the depot without causing a problem?"
+"So, Captain Shakes," said Percy, settling next to him with her own stale cup of coffee, "you made it out of the depot without causing a problem?"

 "Well... there was in fact a little fuckin'... drama.
 I'm sure you heard some of it."

 "We got a tip to leave before anything very dramatic happened," said Hemi.

-"So I gathered from your note Captain Percy.
-Unfortunately I was in the middle of some work on the _Gnat_ when I got that note, otherwise I would have left right then myself.
+"So I gathered from your note, Captain Percy.
+Unfortunately, I was in the middle of some work on the _Gnat_ when I got that note, otherwise I would have left right then myself.
 The _Gnat's_ engine was in fuckin' pieces --- I was putting a new exhaust in that I got in a deal in one of the parts shops on the exchange floor after I had got my cargo transshipped.
 So I was stuck on the dock when that fuckin' Authority sub arrived."

 "What sub?
 Was it the sub with the ram?"
 Hemi asked.